 Treatment for Acute Cholangitis

 Early treatment is essential for acute cholangitis.
-Your doctor may prescribe medication such as penicillin, ceftriaxone, metronidazole, and ciprofloxacin.
+Your doctor may prescribe penicillin, ceftriaxone, metronidazole, and ciprofloxacin.
 In severe cases, you may need surgery or a liver transplant.

 In some cases, the wall of your gallbladder can burst open and rupture.
 Most gallbladder ruptures are caused by gallbladder inflammation (cholecystitis).

-Gallstones or an infection may cause inflammation in your gallbladder that will lead to the rupture.
+Gallstones or an infection may cause inflammation in your gallbladder, leading to the rupture.
 Other factors that can cause injury and rupture of the gallbladder include:

 Other symptoms of gallbladder rupture include fever, jaundice, vomiting, and nausea.